rhKashif/SteamPulse/README.md

 DATABASE_USERNAME = steampulse_admin
 DATABASE_PASSWORD = XXXXXXXXXXX
 DATABASE_ENDPOINT = XXXXXXXXXXX
+DASHBOARD_URL     = XXXXXXXXXXX
+EMAIL_SENDER      = XXXXXXXXXXX
 ```

-If hosting this service on AWS, you'll need to create your RDS to get the database endpoint.
+If hosting this service on AWS, you'll need to create your RDS to get the database endpoint and dashboard url.
+Email sender will be your email address which you will need to verify using SES to use the functions.

 3. Configure environment